Updated: Sep 4

 Rogue Angels: Legacy of the Burning Suns is a sci-fi dungeon crawler for one to four players.
-It is hitting kickstarter this year.
-I will add a link when live.
+It is live now on Kickstarter.
 This is an early prototype version and does not represent the finished game, art or components.

 Rogue Angels is from SunTzuGames, a Danish game publisher owned by Emil Larsen, who is a lieutenant in the Danish Army.
 You can feel the military efficiency throughout this game.
 On the surface, this is a fairly standard dungeon crawler, but with a very engaging sci-fi theme.
 But overlaying this, is a twisting narrative that links each game together and some very clever mechanics.
 It is hard to get a complete feel for this with the demo copy, there are only a few missions I can do, with a few characters.
 But there certainly is enough here to get me excited.
 And boy am I excited!
 You can find out more here.